coderefinery/train-the-trainer/_episodes/07-partnership.md

 - First and foremost: teach workshops!
 - Spread the word.
-Tell friends and colleagues about upcoming workshops and encourage them to become instructors
+Tell friends and colleagues about upcoming workshops and encourage them to become instructors.
+- Contribute new material or ideas for new material and/or suggestions for existing material.
 - Talk to your higher-ups.
 Is your employer willing to contribute in-kind?

 > ## Discussion